Ahhhhmed/homotopy/docs/contributing.rst

     snippet = "for"
     snippetExpansion = provider[snippet]

-Compiler
+CodeGenerator
 ^^^^^^^^

-Compiler is responsible for turning a syntax tree into output code.
+CodeGenerator is responsible for turning a syntax tree into output code.
 It uses `snippet provider`_ for simple snippets.
-General rules used by compiler will be discussed in this section.
+General rules used by code generator will be discussed in this section.

 Simple substitution
 """""""""""""""""""